-This Notice emphasizes the importance of radon testing and mitigation in ensuring safe living environments, particularly in HUD-assisted properties.
+This Notice emphasizes the importance of radon testling and miligation in ensuring safe living environments, particularly in HUD-assisted properties.
 PRDOH, as the grantee of the Community Development Block Grant for Disaster Recovery and Mitigation (CDBG-DR/MIT), is responsible for ensuring compliance with environmental requirements under CDBG-DR/MIT programs.
-To fulfill our obligations under this Notice, we must complie comprehensive and up-to-date information on radon levels, testing practices, and any mitigation efforts within the islands of Puerto Rico.
+To fulfill our obligations under this Notice, we must compile comprehensive and up-to-date information on radon levels.
+It setting practices, and any militardine reforts within the intensic of Puerto testing practices, and any mitigation efforts within the islands of Puerto

-Specifically, we are seeking for possible availability of the following information:
+Specifically, we are seeking for possible availability of the following